New Singapore Opposition Party Launched As Polls Loom - UrduPoint

 The rare row within Singapore's elite erupted following the 2015 death of the men's father, founding leader Lee Kuan Yew, who led the country for three decades and is widely revered in the city.

-Party officials said that Tan's PSP was formally launched in the morning at an event attended by hundreds of supporters.
-He was due to address hundreds more supporters and the media in the afternoon.
+A party source confirmed that Tan's PSP was formally launched in the morning.
+He was due to address the media later.

 The group joins a handful of other parties seeking to take on the dominant PAP, but the fractious opposition -- which has just six out of 89 elected seats in parliament -- is not viewed as a serious threat.